atet/tableau/README.md

 ### 1. Installation

-* Download and install Tableau Public from: [https://public.tableau.com/en-us/s/download](https://public.tableau.com/en-us/s/download)
+* Download and install Tableau Public from: <a href="https://public.tableau.com/en-us/s/download" target="_blank">https://public.tableau.com/en-us/s/download</a>
 * I am using Tableau Public version 2019.3 for this tutorial.
-* You must sign up for a free account with Tableau Public (https://public.tableau.com) to save and publish your work.
+* You must sign up for a free account with Tableau Public (<a href="https://public.tableau.com" target="_blank">https://public.tableau.com</a>) to save and publish your work.
    * NOTE: A regular Tableau account will not work with Tableau Public, they are two separate accounts.

 #### After downloading and installing Tableau Public and registering for an account, you should be able to publish your first Tableau visualization within the next 10 minutes.